xunmi1/light-print/README.md

 <script src="https://cdn.jsdelivr.net/npm/light-print@2"></script>
 ```

-If the browser does not support Promise (e.g. IE browser), then a global Promise polyfill is needed.
+If the browser does not support Promise (e.g. IE browser), then a global polyfill is needed.

 ## Usage